vezel-dev/zig-sdk/doc/configuration/items.md

 * `LibraryIncludeDirectory`: Header include directories passed to the compiler with the `-isystem` flag.
 Note that this applies to Zig as well, not just C/C++.
+* `LinkerDirectory`: Library search directories passed to the linker with the `-L` flag.
-* `LibraryReference`: Native libraries that should be linked to.
+* `LinkerReference`: Names of native libraries that should be linked using the `-l` flag.
 These can be either static or dynamic.
-For multi-platform projects, additions to this item should be conditioned on the value of `RuntimeIdentifier` (or similar).
+* `LibraryReference`: Direct paths to native library files that should be linked, ignoring library search directories.
+These can be either static or dynamic.
 * `CHeader`: Prepopulated by the Zig SDK with all files in the project directory ending in `.h`.
 * `CSource`: Prepopulated by the Zig SDK with all files in the project directory